Skip to content

 └── Yjs CRDT (rich text) + Lamport LWW (structured data)

 Everything below the hooks is invisible to you.
-You write React components. xNet handles storage, sync, conflict resolution, and cryptographic signing.
+You write React components. xNet handles storage, sync, conflict resolution, cryptographic signing, and end-to-end encryption.

 Good fit: